 Get Legal Advice

 If you have been hurt in an accident on Brand Blvd. or any other location caused by the carelessness of another driver, it’s important to speak to an expert in the field of personal injury law.
 A person who causes an accident because of distracted driving, speeding or any other reason should be held accountable for their actions.
-Contact Megeredchian Law using the form on this page and one of our lawyers will get back to you very soon.
+Contact the Glendale car accident attorneys at Megeredchian Law using the form on this page and one of our lawyers will get back to you very soon.

 - An Introduction To California Personal Injury Claims